nddpj00/balanced-diet-menu-finder/README.md

 I love food.
 I mean I *really* love it.

 I love eating food, who doesnt? but also I love reading about it, I love learning about it and of course I love cooking it too.
-As such I took it upon myself to devise a weekly meal plan for my small family and have been doing so for a while.
+As such I took it upon myself to devise a weekly meal plan for my small family and have been doing so for a while now.

-I aim for the meals to be healthy, balanced, interesting and of course tasty yummo!
+I aim for the meals to be healthy, balanced, interesting and of course tasty!
 Sounds simple right?

 But it's not... firstly it's very time consuming.